A parametric study of the pipeline hammer phenomenon in plastic Bingham slurry flows using the finite element method: Governing Equations

-The assemblage of the matrices and the solver is handled with the in-house software MAD \cite{galarceThesis} (used already in several CFD works with finite elements, e.g. \cite{GLM2021, galarce-etal-2023, galarce2023bias, GLM2021_2, galarcePachecoBVS}), for finite elements and data assimilation, which supports CPU parallelization for optimal speed-up thanks to the underlying linear algebra library PETSc\cite{petsc}.
+The assembly of the matrices and the solver is handled with the in-house software MAD \cite{galarceThesis} (used already in several CFD works with finite elements, e.g. \cite{GLM2021, galarce-etal-2023, galarce2023bias, GLM2021_2, galarcePachecoBVS}), for finite elements and data assimilation, which supports CPU parallelization for optimal speed-up thanks to the underlying linear algebra library PETSc\cite{petsc}.
 For this study, we use an AMD Epyc processor with 48 physical cores.
 We use the MUltifrontal Massively Parallel sparse direct Solver (MUMPs, \cite{AMESTOY2000501, mumps}) to compute the solutions of \eqref{eq:matrix_fem}, .

-The reader may remark the absence of stabilization techniques, as it is the gold standard for the discretization of the Navier-Stokes equations.
+The reader may note the absence of stabilization techniques, as it is the gold standard for the discretization of the Navier-Stokes equations.
 In particular, we remark on the importance of the mass storage component $(1/\Delta t^*) M$ in the second line of \eqref{eq:matrix_fem} as a regularizer that prevents the system of equations from getting close to singular.
 One should consider nonetheless that getting close to a divergence-free scenario may distort the condition number of the matrix in \eqref{eq:matrix_fem}.
 On the other hand, it would be easy to counter a divergence-free situation.
-There are several stabilization techniques that would take this situation under control, such as the Brezzi-Pitk\"aranta approach \cite{brezzi1984}, the streamline upwind Petrov-Galerkin one \cite{supg}, or variational multi-scale methods \cite{GONZALEZ20201009}.
-The later will be explored in a fore-coming scientific study to test out unstable regimes ensuring numerical resolvability.
+There are several stabilization techniques that would take this situation under control, such as the Brezzi-Pitk\"aranta approach \cite{brezzi1984}, the streamline upwind Petrov-Galerkin one \cite{supg}, or variational multi-scale methods \cite{GONZALEZ20201009}. \fg{Additionally---we can speculate that---since we are not operating in regimes where the convective term is dominant, upwind stabilization strategies are not necessary.} The later will be explored in a forthcoming scientific study to test out unstable regimes ensuring numerical resolvability.
 In addition, the reader may notice that we follow a monolithic scheme for the problem unknowns.
 Other decoupling strategies for velocity and pressure for this application may be studied in forthcoming research \cite{overviewSolvingNSincomp}.